justinleetyler/justinleetyler.github.io/catalog.md

 781.542 HOO -- Horner, James -- A Beautiful Mind: Original Motion Picture Soundtrack. / [by] James Horner, Charlotte Church, and Ron Howard. -- New York, N.Y: Decca Records, 2001. -- on 1 external hard drive. -- Title from Compact Disc.

-025.3 HOR -- Horny, Karen L. -- Minimal-level cataloging: a look at the issues -- A symposium. -- on 1 external hard drive. -- File name: 3273.pdf. -- IN The Journal of Academic Librarianship. -- Vol. 11, no. 6 (1986).
+025.3 HOR -- Minimal-level cataloging: a look at the issue / Karen L. Horny -- v. -- IN The Journal of Academic Librarianship. -- Vol. 11, no. 6 (1986).
-> National Level Bibliographic Record -- Books (NLBR) -f -- These records must contain the titlwe proper, first statement of responsibility, pubilsher's name, date of publication, and extent of the item. -q
+> National Level Bibliographic Record -- Books (NLBR) -f -- These records must contain the title proper, first statement of responsibility, pubilsher's name, date of publication, and extent of the item. -q

 342 HLR -- House of Lords Reform Draft Bill / presented to Parliament by the Deputy Prime Minister by Command of Her Majesty. -- File name: (10104.pdf). -- DBID 10104. -- ISBN 9780101807722